Contents

 that use HTTP and HTTPS protocols

-primarily to deliver JSON
+primarily to deliver JSON documents.

 CouchApp a client-server application framework based

-on a Web browser front-end and a CouchDB
+on a Web browser front-end and a CouchDB back-end.

-is a CouchApp
+pry is a CouchApp that manages literate

-.
+programs on CouchDB.
 It uses markover

-to 'tangle' a markdown
+to 'tangle' a markdown document into a CouchApp and 'weave' it into

-a HTML
+a HTML document.

 document.

-is a rudimentry deployment tool along the lines of
+pry is a rudimentry deployment tool along the lines of

 Kanso, couchapp, or